Nadeen-Shuweihat/reading-notes01/read03.md

  your comments...</textarea>
 </form>

 And you can try creating many more things that are related to the forms such as checkbox, drop down list box, multiple select box, file input box, submit button , email , search box ...etc

+# Chapter 8
+## Extra MArkuo hints

+ there are 3 versions of HTML :
+   1- HTML 4
+   2-XHTML 1.0
+   3-HTML5  ( the one we are using )

+- some of the hints that you will find in the chapter :
+   +  <!-- comment goes here --> (to add a hidden comment in the code)
+   + <iframe> (put a frame to a pic)
+   + <meta> (supply all kinds of information about your web page)
+   + <div>